cccs-eric/assemblyline4_docs/docs/administration/service_management.md

 ### Container tab

-The "*Container*" tab will show information about containers used by the service.
+The "*Container*" tab provides information about the containers used by the service.

 ![Service detail container](./images/service_detail_container.png)

-In this tab, you will be able to:
+Here, you can:

 * Change the update channel (Development/Stable)
 * Change the main service container